Wonder what there is to do during winter in Illinois? You came to the right place.

 If you plan to try and spot them on your own, hike near these rivers in the city of Gladstone, Starved Rock, Matthiessen Park, or Rock Island.

-There are also bird watching events all over the state that offer unique experiences to celebrate this majestic bird and here are a few:
+There are also bird-watching events all over the state that offer unique experiences to celebrate this majestic bird and here are a few:

 - Bald Eagle Days Environmental Fair and Wildlife Art Show on Rock Island

-- Alton-Audubon Eagle Ice Festival in Alton
+- Alton-Audubon Eagle Ice Festival in Alton.
+Here you can find more about Alton and other southern Illinois towns.

 - Crab Orchard National Wildlife Refuge Eagle Watch in Marion